Diego2803-png/Credit_Risk_Scoring_Model/README.md

 ## Business Insight
-The model performs well at identifying good payers, but has room for improvement in detecting defaulters (recall: 0.58), which
+The model performs well at identifying good payers, but has room for improvement in detecting defaulters (recall: 0.58), which represents the costliest error for a financial institution.
+This opens the door to adjusting the model with class_weight='balanced' or exploring a different decision threshold than the default 0.5.

+## Next Steps
+- Test class_weight='balanced'
+- Compare against Random Forest / XGBoost
+- Adjust the decision threshold based on business cost